TamiGreen/debianPackages/README.md

-## debienPackages
+## debianPackages
-Custom debien packages created  and tested in Ubuntu operating system by Tami Green
+Custom debian packages created  and tested in Ubuntu operating system by Tami Green
 ## Instructions
 Each folder has a debien package and a README file which explains how to use it.
 ## Authors information